Tor Castle: History

-An Iron Age fort previously occupied the site.
-According to tradition, the fort once belonged to Banquo who features in Macbeth.
 There has been a castle at the site since at least the eleventh century.
-In 1291 a splendid match was arranged for Angus Mackintosh, chief of the Clan Mackintosh, when he married Eva, the only daughter of Dougal Dal, chief of the Clan Chattan, which brought Angus the lands of Glenloy and Loch Arkaig.
+Donald B. MacCulloch (1939) writes in his book, Romantic Lochaber, that Tor Castle was built on top of an earlier site in the 11th century by Gillicattan Mor, early chief of Clan Chattan.
+By 1291 a splendid match was arranged for Angus Mackintosh, chief of the Clan Mackintosh, when he married Eva, the only daughter of Dougal Dal, 6th chief of the Clan Chattan, which brought Angus the lands of Glen Loy and Loch Arkaig.
 Angus and Eva lived on the lands of Clan Chattan at Tor Castle but they later withdrew to Rothiemurchus.
-The castle was then seized by the Clan Cameron, who built a massive tower house and courtyard.
-Ewen Cameron of Lochiel, 13th chief of Clan Cameron rebuilt the castle in 1530.
-The Camerons used the castle as a refuge from attacks by the Clan MacDonald of Keppoch.
+The reason for the withdrawal was apparently a dispute with Aonghus Óg of Islay, chief of Clan Donald, who was Angus's maternal uncle.